 CT scans expose you to more radiation than regular x-rays.
 Many x-rays or CT scans over time may increase your risk for cancer.
 However, the risk from any one scan is small.
 Talk to your doctor about this risk and the benefit of the test for getting a correct diagnosis of your medical problem.

 Some people have allergies to contrast dye.
 Let your doctor know if you have ever had an allergic reaction to injected contrast dye.

 - The most common type of contrast given into a vein contains iodine.
 If you have an iodine allergy, you may have nausea or vomiting, sneezing, itching, or hives if you get this type of contrast.

 - If you must be given such contrast, your doctor may give you antihistamines (such as Benadryl) or steroids before the test.

-- Your kidneys help remove iodine out of the body.
-You may need extra fluids after the test to help flush the iodine out of the body if you have kidney disease or diabetes.
+- Your kidneys help remove iodine from the body.
+You may need extra fluids after the test to help flush the iodine out of your body if you have kidney disease or diabetes.

 Kim DH, Pickhardt PJ.
 Diagnostic imaging procedures in gastroenterology.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 135.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 135.